 The impact of Curts’ struggles can be seen in both her art and choreography, she says.

 “All of this stuff has really influenced my visual art,” Curts said.
 “With my visual art, especially in university, all the works I did were based around depression, eating disorders, and loneliness… that’s what healed me in a way.”

 “In terms of dance choreography, my first few works revolved around these topics of self-questioning and self-understanding.
-The works I’ve done on groups have been more movement-based, like really physical movement.
-But I guess in a way it all came back to struggling, like everyone’s got some sort of journey or struggle, but you’re all in it together.”
+The works I’ve done in groups have been more movement-based, like really physical movement.
+But I guess, in a way, it all came back to struggling, like everyone’s got some sort of journey or struggle, but you’re all in it together.”